Black-and-white hawk-eagle Facts

 Impressively, that native territory does not simply entail minor regions of the two continents.
 More precisely, the fascinating bird appears as far north as southern Mexico.
 However, its known endemic range also extends as far south as the country of Argentina.

 Within this wide range, though, it possesses highly specific requirements.
 That holds true since it only inhabits specific habitat types.
-These consist of consist of forests of any time.
+These consist of lowland forests of any type.
 While it does inhabit highly humid and dense forests if it must, these are not preferred.